 - Maintain good eye contact.
 If there is more than one interviewer, look from person to person.

-- Listen carefully to each question before giving your answer, and be articulate.
+- Be articulate.
+Listen carefully to each question and think for a moment before giving your answer.

 - Cross your arms—it makes you look defensive.

 - Sit on the edge of your seat.

 - Touch your face, or play with your jewelry or hair.

 - Give one-word answers, unless the question dictates a one-word answer.